versalitas/travel_search_backend/README.md

 - mongoose as ORM,
 - MongoDB as persistence.
 ````
+The road to hell is paved with good intentions.
+My intentions were to achieve statelessness, horizontal scaling (Mongo DB), and a modular structure.

 For the project to work correctly you need to have this installed
 as well as favourite IDE: